-This band is delicate at 1.7 mm in width.
+This band is delicate at just under 2 mm in width.
 It would make a great contemporary statement as a wedding band or just a lovely addition to your jewellery collection.

 We’re all about personalized service, knowledge, and education—every one of our clients has the opportunity to learn about metals, diamonds, gems and our sourcing protocols and certifications.
 You can have a no obligation chat with one of our goldsmiths.
 It’s kind of like a Reddit AMA just for you.
 You can ping us on FaceBook, WhatsApp or use the chat feature at the top of this screen.

 Both our local clients and those in across North America, Europe, and Asia love the personalized service we offer.